-Moreover, any such unfavorable publicity or negative public perception could lead to digital publishers and platforms such as Facebook and Google changing their business practices or additional regulatory scrutiny or lawmaking, which could adversely affect us or our industry.
+Moreover, any such unfavorable publicity or negative public perception could lead to digital publishers, platforms and app stores such as those operated by Facebook, Google and Apple, changing their business practices or attracting additional regulatory scrutiny or lawmaking, which could adversely affect us or our industry.
 Heightened scrutiny on the part of the public or regulators may lead to general distrust of our industry, consumer reluctance to share and permit use of personal data and increased consumer opt-out rates, any of which could negatively influence, change or reduce our current and prospective clients' demand for our products and services and adversely affect our business, financial condition and results of operations.

-Our business is dependent on attracting a large number of visitors to our websites and providing inquiries, clicks, calls, application installations and customers to our clients, which depends in part on our reputation within the industry, with our clients and with users.
-Our ability to attract potential users and, thereby, clients, also depends in part on users earning incentives and receiving job listings, prizes, samples and other content, as well as attractive offers from our advertiser clients.
+Our business is dependent on attracting a large number of visitors to our websites and providing inquiries, clicks, calls, text messages, application installations and customers to our clients, which depends in part on our reputation within the industry, with our clients and with our users.
+Our ability to attract potential users and, thereby, clients, also depends in part on users earning incentives and receiving job listings, prizes, samples and other content, as well as accessing attractive offers from our advertiser clients.
 If our users are not satisfied with the content of our websites, the incentives or opportunities offered or our clients' offerings, our reputation and therefore our ability to attract additional users and clients could be harmed.

 In addition, from time to time, we have been and may in the future be subject to investigations, inquiries or litigation by various regulators and claimants, which may harm our reputation, regardless of the outcome of any such action.
-Any damage to our reputation, including from publicity from legal proceedings against us or companies that work within our industry, governmental proceedings, class action litigation, or the disclosure of information security breaches or private information misuse, may adversely affect our business, financial condition and results of operations.
+Any damage to our reputation, including from publicity from legal proceedings against us or companies that work within our industry, governmental proceedings, class action litigation, or the disclosure of information security breaches or private information misuse, may adversely affect our business, financial condition and results of operations